Chirag19/TTS/README.md

 It is to be used for TGS / STK Terrain Database files.

-First Beta release will be online soon.
+First Beta release will be online at www.terrainserver.com

 ## Features